-Nestled into the rolling hills on the south side of the Campaspe River, Kyneton on Riverside builds on the unique and valued characteristics of the Kyneton township whilst taking advantage of contemporary design and energy efficiency opportunities.
+Nestled into the rolling hills on the south side of the Campaspe River, Kyneton on Riverside builds on the unique and valued characteristics of the Kyneton township.

 Strategically located close to existing infrastructure including the Kyneton train station, primary and secondary schools, Kyneton on Riverside presents a rare opportunity to create a neighbourhood where residents can walk and cycle to their daily needs.